tams/plotter-frontend/README.md

 As the page loads, both buttons at the bottom will be disabled, until the user **loads** an SVG image with the file uploader at the top.
 The **convert** button will be enabled first and when clicked, it will collect the ticked options to build the command that will convert the SVG file into _.wild_ format.
 The server will execute the command and return the image measures, which will be displayed in the INFO section at the bottom.
 If everything went well, the **upload** button will enable the user to issue the final command, piping the converted file through the right socket.

 ## TODO
-* ! fix preview not updating on new conversion !
 * add configuration file for custom ports/paths
 * add explanations for optional parameters
 * add further parameters for the "convert" command (e.g. scaling)